 Tucking Mill area

-Finding out about occupants of Tucking Mill House (other than William ‘Strata’ Smith) and Tucking Mill Cottage has proven to be something of a challenge as the census records for Tucking Mill House and Tucking Mill Cottage are really not very clear.
+Finding out about occupants of Tucking Mill House (other than William ‘Strata’ Smith, the famous father of geology) and Tucking Mill Cottage has proven to be something of a challenge as the census records for Tucking Mill House and Tucking Mill Cottage are really not very clear.

 This is compounded by the fact that the woollen mill became a Fuller’s earth factory in the later 19th century.